LushasiK/Stz_rabies_reservoir/README.md

 17. STzHumanPopMat_CellByMonth_2010-01-01_to_2020-12-31: Human population matrix for the study site in southern Tanzania from 2010 to 2020
 18. Vacc_coverage_summary_STzdists: Summary statistics of vaccination coverage by district across the study site

+To run '6c.create_human_pop_Ngoro' and '6d.create_human_pop_Seren' the file 'data/tza_ppp_2012.tif' is called.
+This is not included due to size but can be downloaded from the WorldPop website (https://www.worldpop.org/)

 Figures that are generated from the scripts and data are stored in subfolder: *figs*
-Output files generated from the scripts and data are stored in subfolder: *output* Not all outputs are provided due to their size, but they can be created by running the scripts
+Output files generated from the scripts and data are stored in subfolder: *output* Not all outputs are provided due to their size, but they can be created by running the scripts.

 The *R* subfolder contains helper functions for the scripts